MegaApuTurkUltra/bpm/Readme.md

 # Bukkit Package Manager #

 A command-line tool that makes it easy to manage Bukkit (CraftBukkit, Spigot) plugins.
-Uses `dev.bukkit.org` to find plugins.
+Uses `dev.bukkit.org` and `spigotmc.org` to find plugins.

     Usage: bpm [options] <action> [package [package ...]]

     Options:

+        -a --all-details        Displays full details with 'details' -b --bukkit-only        Don't use Spigot to search for plugins -f --force              Overwrite plugins without prompting
-        -f --full-details       Action 'details' displays full details -v --verbose            Verbose output
+        -v --verbose            Verbose output

     Actions:

-        details                 Get details of a package from bukkit.org install                 Install packages from bukkit.org
+        details                 Get details of a package
+        install                 Install packages for bukkit
-        list                    List installed packages
+        installServer           Install a version of craftbukkit or spigot list                    List installed packages
+        listServer              List all installed server versions
-        search                  Search bukkit.org for a package
+        search                  Search for a package
         uninstall               Uninstall packages
+        uninstallServer         Uninstall a version of craftbukkit or spigot upgrade                 Upgrade packages to the latest version.
+Uses -f upgradeServer           Upgrade the current version of craftbukkit or spigot

 ## How to use ##